SAP-samples/cxii-shopping-assistant-ui-component/README.md

 1. Run `npm link` in `dist/cxai-assistant` folder (after `npm run build`)
 2. Run `npm link @cx-spartacus/cxai-assistant` in your application
     > You need to have `"preserveSymlinks": true,` in app's `angular.json` projects/<project_name>/architect/build/options
-3. Run the library using `npm run watch`
+3. Run the library using `npm run watch:assistant`
 4. Run your app `ng s`
 5. When you modify library code, the application will reload automatically
 6. `npm link` is temporary and will be removed after each `npm install` in your application